dekonvoluted/dekonvoluted.github.io/_posts/2015-08-07-working-with-binary-files-in-c++.md

 }
 {% endhighlight %}

-This is the simplest C-compatible implementation.
+This is the simplest implementation
 The file is opened for reading in the binary mode.
 The file pointer is told to seek the 42nd byte, where it proceeds to read in two bytes (which is the size of an unsigned short) of data.
 This is stored in the memory location where `cols` resides, which is presented to the `read` command as if it were a pointer to characters.